Royceb/nextjs-app-dir-tauri-router-push-example/README.md

    2.2: Added `tauri` to package.json scripts.
 Ran `pnpm tauri init`.

-3. Updated next.config.js to use `output: "export"`.
+3. Updated next.config.js to use `output: "export"` for SSG (Static Generation).
 4. Made a simple page at `app/examplePage/page.tsx`
 5. Imported `next/navigation` in `app/page.tsx` and added a button that calls `router.push('/examplePage')`.
 6. Ran `pnpm tauri dev` and clicked the button.
 The app navigated to the example page as expected and rendered it properly.